 Why This Matters

 Helland’s departure marks more than a personnel change.
 It is a moment that underscores the need for legislative modernization of Michigan’s judicial accountability system.
-Structural reform, not quiet attrition, is what restores public confidence.
+The Commission operates under statutory constraints that have not kept pace with what the public reasonably expects from an oversight body.
+Those constraints do not excuse the absence of transparency around this removal.
+They make it worse.

-Everyone here at Clutch Justice wishes Lynn the very best in whatever comes next and I sincerely hope our paths cross again.
+Everyone at Clutch Justice wishes Lynn the very best in whatever comes next.